fluxcd/website/content/en/flux/integrations/aws.md

 ### With EKS Pod Identity

-*Only at the controller level for EKS clusters*,
 [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html)
 can be used to link the Kubernetes Service Account of a Flux controller to a single IAM Role that will be used for all the AWS operations this Flux controller performs.
+This EKS feature can only be used at the controller level.

 > **Note**: Pod Identity is an EKS-only feature specifically targeting pods.
 > It's not possible to support it at the object level, as for a Kubernetes Service